Certified Nurse Assistant

 There is a minimum reading score required on the ASSET/COMPASS.

-The ASSET and Compass testing are free and are given in our Testing Center (Room A 145) with Ed Rose.
+The ASSET and Compass testing are free and are given in our Testing Center (Room A 145) with Ed Rose, click here to be redirected to the Testing webpage for more information.
 The minimum score for the Asset is 36 and the minimum score for the Compass is 65.
 Students who have a composite score of 20 or above on the ACT are exempt from testing if they submit ACT scores to the Admission Office.
 If you do not meet the minimum reading score, you can take the READ 106 module (this is not a tuition waived class and you can expect to pay around $310 for this module).
+You must have the minimum reading score before you can register for CNA.

 Registration is restricted to in-district students since the tuition is currently being waived.